francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-This function is automatically called by AST mechanism
+Visit a module.

-when the current node is a module.
+This function is automatically called by AST mechanism when the
-We update self.node_lst.
+current node is a module and add a ModuleDef obj in self.node_lst.

 <b>Args:</b>
     node (ast.AST): current node